bradford-hamilton/Ruby-On-Quails/guides/source/security.md

 #### Bypassing Authorization

 Usually a web application includes access control.
 The user enters their login credentials and the web application tries to find the matching record in the users table.
 The application grants access when it finds a record.
 However, an attacker may possibly bypass this check with SQL injection.
-The following shows a typical database query in Rails to find the first record in the users table which matches the login credentials parameters supplied by the user.
+The following shows a typical database query in Quails to find the first record in the users table which matches the login credentials parameters supplied by the user.

 ```ruby
 User.find_by("login = '#{params[:name]}' AND password = '#{params[:password]}'")